phaserjs/phaser/README.md

 * PIXI.Rectangle is now aliased to Phaser.Rectangle - saves on code duplication and works exactly the same.
 * PIXI.Circle is now aliased to Phaser.Circle - saves on code duplication and works exactly the same.
 * Sprite.deltaX and deltaY swapped to functions: Sprite.deltaX() and Sprite.deltaY()
+* Sprite.crop() now takes a Phaser.Rectangle instead of explicit parameters.

 New features:

+* Phaser.Image is a brand new display object perfect for logos, backgrounds, etc. You can scale, rotate, tint and blend and Image, but it has no animation, physics body or input events.

 New Examples: